Stefan Schnoor: As a player

-Schnoor was born in Neumünster.
-He made his name at Hamburger SV but left the club on a free transfer in 1998 to join Derby County.
-After two and a half years in England, scoring twice against Leicester City and Leeds United, he returned to Germany with VfL Wolfsburg in a swap deal involving Brian O'Neil.
-After that he played for Holstein Kiel where he ended his playing career in 2007.
-In 2010 Schnoor returned to active play for one season in the fifth tier Oberliga with Hamburg amateur side Germania Schnelsen.
+After two and a half years in England, and scoring twice against Leicester City and Leeds United, he returned to Germany with VfL Wolfsburg in a swap deal involving Brian O'Neil.
+After that, he played for Holstein Kiel where he ended his playing career in 2007.
+After the end of the 2005/06 Bundesliga season, the contract was terminated by mutual agreement on 30 June 2006.
+He came to a total of 277 Bundesliga games and 15 goals.

+In 2010, Schnoor returned to active play for one season in the fifth tier Oberliga with Hamburg amateur side Germania Schnelsen.